MntaseTshepi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 3 - Writing a function that compares two strings.
 Task 4 - Writing a fucntion that reverses the content of an array of integers.
 Task 5 - Writing a function that changes all lowercase letters of a string to uppercase.
+Task 6 - Writing a function that capitilizes all words in a string.